szgula/continuous_control_DDPG/Report_MADDPG.md

 The layers are connected by Relu activation function, and output layer has hyperbolic tangent.

 #### Noise
-To challenge exploration vs exploitation problem during the learning, I have used Ornstein-Uhlenbeck process with max noise decreasing over the time (starts with sigma == 1 and ends with sigma == 0.2).
-This solution has helped algorithm with early learning.
+To challenge exploration vs exploitation problem during learning, I have used random noise with decreasing amplitude over the time.
+I also tried to use Ornstein-Uhlenbeck noise - but unfortunately it has resulted in unstable learning.
-I also tried random noise with normal distribution - although it's more computational efficient, it slightly decrease performance.

 #### Replay Buffer
-To break temporary correlation during learning I have decided to implement replay memory (RM) and prioritized RM (pRM).
-In pRM, prioritization is based on critic loss: the more "surprised" critic is, the greater chance that this memory will be sampled during learning.
-Although in theory pRM should increase learning speed, I haven't observed any significant difference and stay with RM.
+To break temporary correlation during learning I have decided to use replay memory (RM).

-At each step of the environment `(state, action, reward, next_state, done)` tuples are computed for each of the 20 agents and added to the replay buffer.
-The code then runs `UPDATE_STEPS` optimization steps with each with a different sample from the replay buffer.
+At each step of the environment `(states, actions, rewards, next_states, dones)` tuples are added to the replay buffer.
+Then the algorithm runs few (`UPDATE_STEPS`) optimization steps for each agent independently.
 #### Hyper-parameters
 Here are the hyper parameters used for training.